ekmett/cadenza/README.md

 ## Installing

 * `gradle nativeImage` should eventually produce a native executable for the compiler.
-If I carry on with some of my intended dynamic classloader tricks to construct environments it may be a big less efficient than the jvm version, or become unsupported, however.
+If I carry on with some of my intended dynamic classloader tricks to construct environments it may be a bit less efficient than the jvm version, or become unsupported, however.

 * `gradle distZip` or `gradle distTar` will create an archive containing the required runtime jars.
 However, you'll need to have `JAVA_HOME` set to point to your Graal installation, if you want to use the `cadenza` script from the installation folder.